 In January 2017, the Department issued Supplemental Guidance for Prosecutors Regarding Criminal Discovery Involving Forensic Evidence.
 The Supplemental Guidance provided new Department-wide guidance on criminal discovery in cases with forensic evidence.
 The guidance has been incorporated into the U.S. Attorneys Manual (USAM) at section 9-5.003 and assists prosecutors in meeting their discovery obligations regarding forensic evidence and experts so that defendants have a fair opportunity to understand the evidence that could be used against them.

-The Department is conducting a needs assessment of forensic laboratories that examines workload, backlog, personnel and equipment needs of public crime laboratories and examiners and the resources and needs of academic forensic science and nontraditional crime laboratory disciplines.
-The Department has operationalized the needs assessment by holding a series of listening sessions with stakeholders from fall 2017 to early 2018 and conducting special topic listening sessions to address topics including violent crime, the opioid epidemic, and system-based approaches to efficiency and capacity.
-In addition to the listening sessions, the Department is reviewing data collected through various instruments and ongoing research projects.
-The needs assessment will meet the mandate of Section 16 of the Justice for All Reauthorization Act of 2016, and the Department anticipates issuing a report to Congress by October 2018.
+The Department conducted a needs assessment of forensic laboratories in coordination with the National Institute of Justice that examines the workload, backlog, personnel, and equipment needs of public crime laboratories and medical examiner and coroner offices.
+This assessment also provides an overview of academic forensic science resources and needs.
+The Department operationalized the needs assessment by holding a series of listening sessions with stakeholders from fall 2017 to early 2018 and conducting special topic listening sessions to address topics including violent crime, the opioid epidemic, digital and multimedia forensics, and system-based approaches to efficiency and capacity.
+In addition to the listening sessions, the Department reviewed data collected through various instruments and ongoing research projects.
+The Department submitted the needs assessment report to Congress in December 2019 with key findings that identified challenges associated with the needs as well as promising practices to address the needs.
+This needs assessment report fulfills the mandate of Section 16 of the Justice for All Reauthorization Act of 2016.

 The Department has created a working group made up of state and local forensic science practitioners and a small number of researchers that will advance coordination and collaboration.
 The National Institute of Justice (NIJ), in partnership with the Forensic Technology Center of Excellence at RTI International, has formed the Forensic Laboratory Needs – Technology Working Group (FLN-TWG).
 The FLN-TWG will support NIJ’s mission to improve knowledge and understanding of the forensic technology needs of federal, state, local, and tribal forensic practitioners and crime laboratories.
 In forming the FLN-TWG, the Department relied on feedback from forensic science stakeholders to develop a means to ensure state, local, and tribal forensic needs would be considered during Department decision-making.